ryandv/swabang/README.md

 # swabang

-A minimal starter kit for programming WS2812b LEDs with AVR Libc on the Arduino Uno/ATmega328P microcontroller.
+A minimal starter kit for programming WS2812b LEDs with avr-libc on the Arduino Uno/ATmega328P microcontroller.

 Includes: